ck3g/rohanchandra.github.io/type-guide.md

 `git clone https://github.com/username/username.github.io.git`

-Alternatively, if you're using a GUI use the 'clone' feature.
-Here's what that process in Github for Windows after signing in and selecting the add button:
+Alternatively, if you're using a GUI, make use of the 'clone' feature.
+Here's what that process in Github for Windows looks like (after signing in and clicking the add button):

 ![Clone button in Github for Windows GUI](/img/project/type/gui-clone.png)

 ## Step 4: Your first post

 Open the `_posts` folder and make new file called "2015-01-01-my-first-post.md".
 Inside type the contents of your first post.
-In Jekyll posts are inputted with Markdown.

 For example: